NYPL/discovery-sandbox/src/app/components/ItemFilters/README.md

 reducedItemAggregations - array
-generated from the item aggregations array from the api response. created to combine separate offsite options into one.
+generated from the item aggregations array from the api response. created to combine separate offsite options into one. also contains the specific counts of each aggregation
 ```
 [
   {@id: 'res:field',